Proctectomy Scarring

 I first got it before and after a hernia operation in 2011.

-This was a good ten years after I had the original proctectomy and I had been doing well until then.
+This was a good ten years after I had the original proctectomy, and I had been doing well until then.

-It seemed to settle down apart from some daily twinges if I stretched too quickly, but I then went back to being active, fit, healthy until about three weeks ago, when it all flared up again.
+It seemed to settle down apart from some daily twinges if I stretched too quickly, but I then went back to being active, fit, and healthy until about three weeks ago, when it all flared up again.

 My sympathies, because I'm going through similar (again)!!!